ciacomin/ENCIRCLE-MiniSom/README.md

 We thank and acknowledge the tutorial of Kurtz and Martin (2023) (https://github.com/taliakurtz/MiniSOM_tutorial) on the Python package MiniSom as a starting point for our coding.

+We acknowledge the use of the pyMannKendall package (https://doi.org/10.21105/joss.01556) for the trend analysis.

 ## LICENSE
 This is covered under a BSD 3-Clause License.